readthedocs/readthedocs.org/docs/user/guides/setup/configuration-file.rst

 meaning that your builds should not break within next many years.

 However,
-you should pay attention to this field if your current project needs to build on an older version of Ubuntu, or in the future when you need features from a newer Ubuntu.
+you should pay attention to this field if your project needs to build on an older version of Ubuntu, or in the future when you need features from a newer Ubuntu.

 .. seealso::